Diane Wang: Career

+In 2016, Wang launched APEC Women Connect as a motivational community for female entrepreneurs in Asia.
+Together with DHGATE Group, APEC Women Connect co-hosts an annual “Her Power” Entrepreneurship Competition, which brings together female social commerce entrepreneurs from around the world to learn and grow their businesses together via e-learning courses, lectures and contests integrated with DHGATE Group’s MyyShop social commerce platform.

 At an ABAC meeting in 2018, Wang proposed the creation of incubation centers throughout Asia to "promote the expansion of small business trade."
 That year, she was also named a member of the High-level Advisory Council of the World Internet Conference.

 In the crisis of COVID-19, Wang advocated on digital equality, gender digital equality, and digital transformation, urging the public and private sectors to work together to weather the storm, particularly for MSMEs and women.
 She recommended digital transformation for all industries, including building a digitized and resilient global supply chain system and promoting international trade with cross-border e-commerce.

+In 2023, Wang founded The Inner Mountain Foundation, a global community that promotes the empowerment of women through education, outreach and group activities.
+It also provides access to various entrepreneurial resources and funding for women-owned businesses.
+Centered around self-discovery and mutual upliftment through the concept of ‘holding space’, The Inner Mountain Foundation aims to help women break free of limiting beliefs that hinder their potential.
+It is built on three unique pillars: "Look Within", "Community" and "International".
+The Foundation’s name is a direct reference to Wang’s ‘inner mountain’ philosophy, which Wang formulated to help fellow women overcome their limiting beliefs and motivate them to follow their dreams.
+The Inner Mountain Foundation launched its China chapter in 2023 and its first US chapter in 2024.
+Wang is also author of a book titled The Inner Mountain, which expands on her ‘inner mountain’ philosophy and how it guides The Inner Mountain Foundation’s direction.